-If you love hi-fi gear, you won’t love what you’re about to see.
+If you love hi-fi gear, you’re not gonna love this…

 Ethics